adithya123344/UMBC-DATA606-Capstone/docs/proposal.md

   - Columns: 13

 - What does each row represent?
-   - In this dataset, every row corresponds to an unique customer who is applying for a loan and includes information about their financial history, loan request, and current loan status.
+   - In this dataset, every row corresponds to an unique customer for a loan default and includes information about their financial history, loan request, and current loan status.
 ## Dataset Description

 | Column Name            | Description                                                | Data Type   |